Juniper/nita/README.md

 # Getting Involved

 We hope that you enjoy using NITA, and if you do, please give the code a star on GitHub.
 If you spot anything wrong please raise an Issue and if you want to contribute please raise a Pull Request on the work that you have done.
+You can find out more details about how to contribute by reading the [CONTRIBUTE.md](CONTRIBUTE.md) document.

 # Copyright